 While “mental retardation” was originally introduced as a medical term in 1961 for people with intellectual disabilities, in the decades since, the R-word has become an insult used all too commonly in everyday language.
 Those who use the R-word often do so with little regard for the pain it causes people with intellectual disabilities—and the exclusion it perpetuates in our society.https://www.specialolympics.org/stories/impact/why-the-r-word-is-the-r-slur

-Here are other offensive terms you may be using but are completely unaware of:
+Here are other offensive terms you may be using but are entirely unaware of:

-- Disabled, deformed, or handicapped person: Person with disability
+- Disabled, deformed, or handicapped person: A person with a disability

 - Cripple: Person requiring mobility assistance

-- Emotionally disturbed: Person with an emotional disability
+- Emotionally disturbed: A person with an emotional disability

 Respecting The Disability Community